Snownee/Lychee/docs/post-action.md

     | id         | the item resource id       | string (Identifier)                         |
     | count      | item amount ^optional^     | int                                         |
     | components | item components ^optional^ | dictionary                                  |

+??? note

+    - The input material is consumed per its recipe ingredient count instead of being refunded.
+Previously the target item was replaced and the old material was returned to you.
+    - The transformed item is placed back at the original position when the input is fully consumed; otherwise leftover material stays in place and the output goes to your inventory (or drops on the ground if your inventory is full).
+    - Outputs larger than a single stack are split into multiple stacks.
+    - Setting an empty/`air` item still clears the slot.

 ### Add Item Cooldown